VirtuslabWorkshops/terraform-workshop/labs/Lab03.md

     terraform init
     terraform apply
     ```
-    Navigate to AKS in Azure Portal and find Cluster, then select 'Services' and find IP adress of published service.
+    Navigate to AKS in Azure Portal and find Cluster, then select 'Services' and find IP address of published service.

 5. Open `URL` to get response.